-In the fall of 2017, the Office of Inspector General (the "OIG") issued subpoenas to three of the Company's facilities requesting certain documents from January 2013 to the date of the subpoenas.
+In the fall of 2017, the Office of Inspector General of the U.S. Department of Health and Human Services (the "OIG") issued subpoenas to three of the Company's facilities requesting certain documents from January 2013 to the date of the subpoenas.
 The U.S. Attorney's Office for the Middle District of Florida issued a civil investigative demand to one of the Company's facilities in December 2017 requesting certain documents from November 2012 to the date of the demand.
 In April 2019, the OIG issued subpoenas relating to six additional facilities requesting certain documents and information from January 2013 to the date of the subpoenas.
 In June 2023, the State of Nevada issued a subpoena relating to one of the same facilities as part of the same investigation.
-The government's investigation of each of these facilities is focused on claims not eligible for payment because of alleged violations of certain regulatory requirements relating to, among other things, medical necessity, admission eligibility, discharge decisions, length of stay and patient care issues.
-The Company has reached a tentative agreement to resolve the matter and the anticipated financial impact of such a resolution is \$19.9 million and has been recorded within other accrued liabilities on the condensed consolidated balance sheets and within transaction, legal and other costs on the condensed consolidated statement of operations.
+The government's investigation of each of these facilities (collectively, the "2017 OIG/DOJ Investigation") focused on claims not eligible for payment because of alleged violations of certain regulatory requirements relating to, among other things, medical necessity, admission eligibility, discharge decisions, length of stay and patient care issues.
+On September 23, 2024, the Company entered into a civil settlement agreement with the federal government (the "2017 OIG/DOJ Settlement Agreement"), which fully resolved the 2017 OIG/DOJ Investigation with no admission of liability or wrongdoing by the Company.
+During the year ended December 31 2024, pursuant to the 2017 OIG/DOJ Settlement Agreement, the Company paid \$19.9 million, plus interest, to the federal government and four states that participated in the 2017 OIG/DOJ Investigation in exchange for the release and discharge of any civil or administrative monetary claims arising from the 2017 OIG/DOJ Investigation.